 Close Your Credit Card the Correct Way

-1. Consider whether it will impact your credit score.
+1. Consider Whether it will Impact your Credit Score.

-Before call your credit card issuer to have your credit card closed, first consider whether closing that card will impact your credit score.
+Before calling your credit card issuer to have your credit card closed, consider whether closing that card will impact your credit score.
 Closing a credit card doesn't remove it from your credit report, nor does it remove any associated payment history from your credit report.
 So if you were hoping you could close your credit card to make the credit bureaus "forget" that you were late, you're out of luck.
 Any negative payment history will stick around for seven years.

 At least bring your account back into good standing so the positive payment status can be factored into your credit score.
 If you later decide to close it, it will stay on your credit report for about 10 more years.
 If you close your account with a past due balance, it will fall off after seven years.